hi2p-perim/lightmetrica/README.md

 Licence
 --------------------

-This application is distributed under GPLv3.
+This software is distributed under GPLv3.
 For details, see LICENCE file.